 Temple Merit Scholarship Summer Educational Enhancement Stipends

 Summer Educational Enhancement Stipends are intended to provide outstanding Temple students admitted to the University Honors Program as first-year students beginning in fall 2013, including President's Scholars and Provost's Scholars, with the opportunity to spend the summer advancing such students' educational goals outside of the classroom through funded experiential learning opportunities.
 A stipend of $4,000 is intended to offset the costs of pursuing such unpaid experiential learning opportunities, and it may be used for approved study abroad, faculty-mentored research or unpaid internships.
-It is expected that the summer educational experience will be closely related to a student's academic and professional goals and be of such quality that it will enhance the student's candidacy for post-graduate study, prestigious national scholarships and fellowships and/or their chosen career.
+It is expected that the summer educational experience will be closely related to a student's academic and professional goals and be of such quality that it will enhance the student's candidacy for graduate study, prestigious national scholarships and fellowships and/or their chosen career.

 Students eligible for the Summer Educational Enhancement Stipend must submit an official proposal request to use the stipend by completing the application below by the posted deadline.
 Only qualifying experiences will be funded.